 What types of questions can be used for pre-population, and is one question type better than another?

 There are several things you should consider when deciding which question type to use for pre-population.

 The information that is pre-populated into the survey must be a valid answer to the question that has the parameter applied to it.
 If the information is not correct, all affected respondents will be unable to complete the survey.
 Therefore, care should be taken when using a question that has any restrictions on the type, length and/or format of answer that it will accept.

-If a date/time question is being used for pre-population, the pre-populated response must be in the date/time format that BOS considers to be a valid response to the question.
+If a date/time question is being used for pre-population, the pre-populated response must be in the date/time format that online surveys considers to be a valid response to the question.